Zainab19/fincrime-compliance-portfolio/README.md

 ## Tools Used
 - Microsoft Excel (formulas, conditional logic, structured data)
+- AI tools (for research assistance and concept exploration)

 ## About
-I am actively learning about financial crime compliance, currently developing skills in AML, KYC, and sanctions screening.
+I am developing skills in AML, KYC, sanctions screening, etc.
-This portfolio is a hands-on attempt to deepen my understanding of the concepts learned. analyst roles.
+This portfolio was a hands-on attempt to deepen my understanding of the concepts learned.